surifirstpin/biplus_documentation/docs/GlobalParameters.md

 <center><h1>Global Parameter</h1></center>

-## Definition

-It is a flat file data in JSON format which can be used to manipulate, control and set predefined values based on login.
+It is a flat file data in JSON format which can be used to manipulate, control and set predefined values. acuBi allow
 Bi+ will allow you to organize the data from database using this global parameters as per your business requirement.
 It can be used in the following ways:
 - Control data access based on login.
 - Povide access to predefined list of filter values based on login.